SimonProgAI/DataAnnotation/README.md

 - Dynamic SVG generation using mapped coordinates and symbols
 - Unicode handling and array manipulation

-The code has been adapted for public viewing and does not include any proprietary prompts or data.

 📬 Want to know more?
 Feel free to reach out at lupiensimon@hotmail.com!